carl-schelin/terraform/vmware/readme.md

 ### Prerequesites

+The repo should work with VMware, KVM, and even AWS, although that's more of an in progress section right now.

+#### KVM

 You'll need to build the KVM host before you can run these.
-In my playbooks repo, in the libvirt directory, check out the readme.md on which binary files you need in order to prepare the KVM host.
+I actually have a set of playbooks for building out a KVM server.
+Check the readme.md on which binary files you need in order to prepare the KVM host.

+#### VMware

+The assumption is you already have a VMware environment.

+#### AWS

+Make sure you have an appropriate site to host the servers.

 ### Configuration